Do Guns Reduce Crime Through Posing a Threat to Criminals?

 This means that (if we accept Kleck’s study as accurate), there are 5,945 / 133 = 44x the number of altercations stopped by a gun owner than actual people shot and killed and shot and injured.
 Doesn’t that strike anyone as a bit disproportionate?

 The Kleck study is one of the worst I have ever read.
-It places the survey participants in the position of guessing and as a proxy for first-hand experiences of others, with no way of verifying this experience.
+It places the survey participants in the position of guessing and as a proxy for the first-hand experiences of others, with no way of verifying this experience.
 If Kleck were to work in sex research, he would determine sexual intercourse by having the study participants project how many times per week their neighbors are having sex.

 And yet, the study is routinely quoted, not just by the NRA, but by normally conservative websites to support the idea that guns are commonly effectively used for defensive purposes.